Three shall be the number thou shalt count, and the number of the counting shall be three.

 In Pintosmalto, Betta bribes the queen three times for three nights.

 In the fable of the Honest Woodsman, a woodsman loses his ax in an accident when it flies into the river.
 When a water spirit appears, he tells her of his dilemma, and then she dives into the river to find his ax.
-It takes three such dives before the huntsman recognizes the ax as his.
+It takes three such dives before the woodsman recognizes the ax as his.
 As a reward for his honesty, he also gets to keep the other two axes the spirit had dug up.

 In the film Mulan, Mulan's family is the third in town to receive a conscription notice.